15 Best Destinations To Visit When Vietnam Welcomes Back Visitors

 Normal life feels in reach again evoking a thirst for international travel worldwide.
 Some holiday-makers already know where to go right after the restriction yet others are still having trouble narrowing down the list.
 Vietnam is considered one of the safest destinations to go after the pandemic.
 And here are 15 places that you should add to your wishlist.

-1. Fansipan Mount
+1. Fansipan Mountain

-2. Halong Bay
+2. Ha Long Bay

-Landscape of Halong Bay in Quang Ninh, Vietnam
+Landscape of Ha Long Bay in Quang Ninh, Vietnam

 3. Binh Lieu